 - 1 or 2 green chillies - chopped or sliced (optional)

-- 2 heaped cups diced potatoes or 350 grams or 5 medium-sized potatoes, peeled and diced
+- 2 cups diced potatoes (heaped) or 350 grams or 5 medium-sized potatoes, peeled and diced

 - ½ teaspoon turmeric powder

-- 1 teaspoon red chilli powder
+- 1 teaspoon red chilli powder or cayenne pepper

 - ½ teaspoon Garam Masala